WP-API/docs/extending-the-rest-api/adding-custom-endpoints.md

    * @return WP_Error|bool
    */
   public function get_items_permissions_check( $request ) {
-    //return true; &lt;--use to make readable by all return current_user_can( 'edit_something' );
+    //return true; <--use to make readable by all return current_user_can( 'edit_something' );
   }